ArthurMatta/ROBO/Assignment_3_and_4/README.md

 # Assignment 3 & 4

 This is the repository for Assignment 3 and 4 of the Robotics curricular unit at FEUP.

+## Goal

 The objective of these assignments is the development of a Cat & Mouse game.
 The first should chase and capture the second whilst the second should avoid being captured.